Guidelines for Permanent Makeup / Eyebrow Removal

 Abstract: Permanent makeup removal – Eyebrow laser tattoo removal is a frequently implemented cosmetic procedure performed by beauticians.
 From a technical point, PMU is considered a facial tattoo.
 Failed procedures or a change of mind can lead to the desire to perform the removal of permanent makeup.

 The purpose of this retrospective evaluation of patients who came to the clinic with the desire to remove permanent makeup between 2011 and 2015 was to explore the problems, side effects, and results in order to define treatment guidelines for other doctors and laser professionals.
 Dr. Rümmelein from Switzerland evaluated 87 individual cases in total.
 In treatable cases, i.e. 52 out of the 87 cases, laser treatments were performed using a nanosecond Q-switched neodymium-doped yttrium aluminum garnet (Nd: YAG) laser.
 It takes between 1-12 treatments to remove the permanent makeup.
 In three cases, the color of the permanent makeup could not be removed by laser and remained after the treatment.
-In two cases, laser treatment had to be terminated due to our changes towards the green-blue spectrum.
+In two cases, laser treatment had to be terminated due to color changes towards the green-blue spectrum.

 Before removing permanent makeup, a laser test spot is urgently recommended as unforeseeable color changes can cause severe aesthetically unpleasant results.
 Covered up permanent makeup (skin color) is particularly susceptible to changes in color.
 A heat-induced shrinking of the eye area can cause an ectropium.
 Surgical solutions also have to be taken into consideration.
 The use of proper eye protection with intraocular eye shields is mandatory.
 This article is an attempt to set up some guidelines for the removal of permanent makeup.